rbsteinm/Robust-Route-Planner/README.md

 Each line of the file represents a stop and contains arrival and departure times.
 When the stop is the start or end of a journey, the corresponding columns will be empty (`ANKUNFTSZEIT`/`ABFAHRTSZEIT`).
 In some cases, the actual times were not measured so the `AN_PROGNOSE_STATUS`/`AB_PROGNOSE_STATUS` will be empty or set to `PROGNOSE` and `AN_PROGNOSE`/`AB_PROGNOSE` will be empty.

-We will use the SBB data limited around the Zurich area.
-We will focus on all the stops within 10km of the Zurich train station.
+We only use the SBB data limited around the Zurich area and focus on all the stops within 10km of the Zurich train station.

 ## References